1MuhammadFarhanAslam/Python/03_Machine Learning/Readme.md

 ```

 ### One-Liner Summary:
-> **"Machine Learning is not just about training models — it's a complete pipeline from understanding data to delivering real-world solutions!"**
+> **"Machine Learning is not just about training models — it's a complete pipeline from understanding data to delivering

+---

+### **What is an Algorithm in Machine Learning?**

+> An **algorithm** in Machine Learning is a **set of rules, formulas, or step-by-step methods** that a machine follows to **learn patterns from data** and **make predictions or decisions** without being explicitly told what the right answer is.

+In short:
+> **"Algorithm is like a cooking recipe — machine follows steps to learn how to solve a problem from data."**

 ---